NolanGC/ArtHistorySolver/README.md

 ```python
 text = soup.get_text("|")
 ```
-Entire raw text of the page is grabbed using the get_text() method of a BeautifulSoup object (soup). "|" is a delimiter placed after every
+Entire raw text of the page is grabbed using the get_text() method of a BeautifulSoup object (soup). "|" is a delimiter placed after every piece of text

 ```python
 try: